Tampere-University-Urban-Physics/fundamentals-of-gis/Content/2_Theory.md

 Spatial data is available through various sources, some of which are restricted, but a good amount is freely available.
 Common providers of spatial data are governmental institutions, local governments(cities and municipalities), education institutes, crowd sourced data, among others.
 Even some commercial companies provide open data.
 But there is also data that is restricted, for example because of commercial motivation, but also privacy or other reasons.
 It is however good to practice **open science** with GIS as well to make the data and research as accessible as possible.

+Data can also come in a variety of formats.
+Vector data can be saved in formats such as a shapefile (.shp) which is a proprietary format from ArcGIS.
+If you want to work with Google Earth, then you would use the Google vector formats of .kml or .kmz.
+And there are many other forms, too.
+Raster data can be saved as a geoTiff (.tiff) file, .jpeg2000, netCDF or others.
+Sometimes, geospatial data is saved in a geopackage, which can have different vectors and rasters in the same file.
+QGIS is pretty good at knowing how to open these many different file formats.
+Sometimes, you may connect to a special database which is used to store large amounts of GIS data.

 Examples of data sources are:
 | Provider | Data | Note |
 |--|--|--|